Child Support FAQs

 Guidance for Dads

-If you are a father and have questions about the child support system, you are in the right place.
-Good Dads has resources for you online and at our office.
-If you want guidance about your child support case or want to speak to our case manager, we encourage you to call our offices at 417-501-8867.
+If you have questions about the child support system, you are in the right place.
+If you want guidance about your child support case or want to speak to a Good Dads case manager, we encourage you to call our offices at 417-501-8867.

 Please note: Child support rules and regulations vary from state to state, and even from county to county within the same state.
-While Good Dads strives to maintain accurate and updated resources on our website, we recommend you always consult with your local court and/or attorney for legal guidance.
+While Good Dads strives to maintain accurate and updated resources on our website, always consult with your local court and/or attorney for legal guidance.

 When you’re a single dad, the child support system can feel confusing and unfair.
 It may feel like you’re being punished or penalized.
 Some dads can’t afford to pay their monthly child support.
 Sometimes arrears balances are so large that some men may never catch up.

-Even though we talk about child support and visitation a lot in the same conversations, it’s important to know the court system sees these as two separate issues.
+Even though most people discuss child support and visitation in the same conversations, the court system sees these as separate issues.

 It’s not a penalty you pay for being a father, nor is it punishment for leaving or divorcing your child’s mother.
 It’s not a tool to keep you down or poor.
 It’s not a rental payment you make so you can spend time with your children.
 It’s not alimony.
 It’s not intended to cover all the costs required to raise your children.

+In the Income Shares Model, authorities determine child support obligation based on the income of both parties.
 This is the model used in Missouri.
-Authorities determine child support obligation based on the income of both parties.

 First, the income of both parents is combined.
 The basic child support obligation is determined based on a statutory table or schedule.
 Next, other expenses are added to the total.
 The total is prorated between the parents based on their percentage of the combined income.